 To the west, the red brick and terracotta Bethlehem Lutheran church stood at the corner of Salisbury and North Florissant since 1895; it finally succumbed to demolition in the summer of 2014.

-Only 5 water towers like these are left in the world and 3 of the 5 are in St. Louis!
-2 in the Hyde Park area and 1 in Compton Heights.
+Only 5 water towers like these are left in the world and 3 of the 5 are in St. Louis – 2 of them are in the Hyde Park.